prettier/prettier-vscode/README.md

 1. [Prettier configuration file](https://prettier.io/docs/en/configuration.html)
 1. `.editorconfig`
-1. Visual Studio Code Settings
+1. Visual Studio Code Settings (Ignored if any other configuration is present)

 All prettier options can be configured directly in this extension.
 The availible options are listed below.
 For reference on these options see the [prettier documentation](https://prettier.io/docs/en/options.html).